kalibyrnes/PHYS5011BrownianMotion/README.md

 We should then be able to export the data,

-Since we are uploading 3 tests for 4 different samples , we upload 12 PowerPoints, we should get 12 files back with the matrix movement,
+Since we are uploading 3 tests for 4 different samples , we upload 12 PowerPoints (.tiff), we should get 12 files back with the matrix movement,

 What file type do we want back?
 Csv?
 If csv, we will then have to create a program to tell us the Brownian motion of each bead.